project-purcellville/direct-file-store-0000/README.md

 subset tests based on the directory structure.
 If any major directory structure changes occur in this repository, please update the GitHub Action variables in the `angr` pipeline accordingly.

+### Top level directories

+Currently there are two top-level directories: `cgc-challenges` and `stable`.
+`cgc-challenges` holds the full corpus of binaries summarized in the table above. `stable` holds a smaller subset that were deemed to be more stable, in the sense that the runs of the `angr` decompiler were more likely to produce consistent results.
+A subset of `cgc-challengers` is used in pull request-triggered actions, whereas the stable binaries are used for the nightly decompiler corpus test.

 ### Actions related to this repo

 #### Add a file